echobind/react-native-template/docs/hygen-templates.md

 - A util generator (`yarn g:util happy).
 This will:
   - Create a simple util function with a corresponding jest test.
 This will fail by default to encourage you to write them!
 - An E2E generator (`yarn g:e2e "My cool e2e test"`).
 This will:
-  - Create a detox test in the `e2e` directory.